ibmtjbot/tjbot/recipes/conversation/README.md

 - [IBM TJBot](http://ibm.biz/mytjbot) - You can 3D print or laser cut the robot

 ##Build
 Get the sample code and go to the application folder.
+Please see this [instruction on how to clone](https://help.github.com/articles/cloning-a-repository/) a repository.

     cd recipes/conversation